What It Tastes Like

 "Is cascara coffee or tea?"

-It comes from the coffee plant but is brewed like tea, so it sits between the two.
+It comes from the coffee plant but is brewed like tea.

 "Does cascara have caffeine?"